 The main advantages of pseudo-anonymous reporting or protected mode are as follows:

-- It enables the organisations to set the right precedent in terms of their follow up actions to assure the staff that incident reporting does not lead to punitive measures.
+3. It enables the organizations to set the right precedent in terms of their follow up actions to assure the staff that incident reporting does not lead to punitive measures.

 Disadvantages of Pseudo-Anonymous Reporting